OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 At the time of the end, the king of the South will engage him in battle, and the king of the North will storm out against him with chariots and cavalry and a great fleet of ships.
 He will invade many countries and sweep through them like a flood.

 ## Daniel 11:41
 He will also invade the Beautiful Land.
-Many countries will fall, but Edom, Moab and the leaders of Ammon will be delivered from his hand.
+Many countries will fall, but Edom, Moab, and the leaders of Ammon will be delivered from his hand.

 ## Daniel 11:42
 He will extend his power over many countries; Egypt will not escape.